 On March 15, 1994, the voters of Michigan passed a state constitutional amendment known as Proposal A. This proposal created a new term called Taxable Value (TV), the figure against which millage would be multiplied to determine property taxes.

 Proposal A requires that:

-- Assessments (State Equalized Value or SEV) be calculated yearly at 50% of the true cash value, as determined by 1-2 year studies of market sales that occur during a time frame that is outlined by the State Tax Commission.
+Assessments (State Equalized Value or SEV) be calculated yearly at 50% of the true cash value, as determined by 1-2 year studies of market sales that occur during a time frame that the State Tax Commission outlines.

-- Taxable Value (TV) for parcels be determined using a methodology mandated by the State legislature, and which can not be changed by any local community.
+Taxable Value (TV) for parcels is determined by using a methodology mandated by the State legislature and which can not be changed by any local community.
 The calculation formula takes the previous year's taxable value, minus any physical losses to the property, plus any physical additions to the property, multiplied by 5% or the rate of inflation - whichever is less.
-The rate of inflation is determined by the state.
+The state determines the rate of inflation.

 Proposal A "caps" the growth in TV in those years when market values (Assessed Values) are increasing faster than inflation.
 Over the course of many years, Proposal A allows many taxpayers to pay property taxes on significantly less than the market value of their property.

 As long as the TV of the property remains less than the SEV, the TV will increase under Proposal A's formula.
 If there is a significant gap between the SEV and TV figures for owners, it would take several years of depressed market conditions for the TV to catch up to SEV.
 Thus, a tax increase could occur for many homeowners even in a market downturn.

 When the property is transferred, the TV is reset or "uncapped" and returned to being the full (SEV) for the following year.
 This often results in a new property owner paying higher taxes than the previous owner, who may have benefited from many years of capping.
 Potential buyers should always use SEV when estimating a property's tax liability.